RECIPES & STORIES

 2. Purchasing grains, nuts, beans, legumes, fruits and veggies by weight in bulk and bringing them home in these reusable mesh bags and

-3. These containers for storing food
+3. These really user friendly containers for storing food

 A combination of using these 3 things have tremendously decreased our family’s carbon footprint.

 I first heard about The Instant Pot from a mom of a boy my daughter attends school with.
 She is a full time Italian teacher who not only finds time to work, raise an amazing kid, but also cook everything from scratch; bread, pasta, yogurt, Kambucha and the most incredible Italian desserts.
-Oh and did I mention she is vegetarian while the rest of her family eats meat?
+Oh and did I mention she is eat a vegetarian diet while the rest of her family eats meat?
 That means double the work in the kitchen when preparing a meal.

-All the bulk items can be used to cook with easily and quickly, except black beans and chickpeas, which usually take a long time to soak and a long time to cook.
+All the bulk items can be used to cook with easily and quickly, except black beans and garbanzo beans, which usually take a long time to soak and a long time to cook.
 Well this is where my instant pot has been coming in very handy.
 You see you don’t have to presoak the beans for long (or at all) if you don’t want to when using the Instant Pot.

 4 pounds of garbanzo beans for about $5